 You Should Re-evaluate Strategies That Aren’t Working

 If your dog isn’t learning a trick from a method that you’ve found, look for another method to accomplish the same thing.
-Every dog is unique and you can get a wide range of responses to the same stimuli, so try something new and see if you get better progress.
+Every dog is unique, and you can get a wide range of responses to the same stimuli, so try something new and see if you make better progress.

 Don’t Give Negative Associations To Commands